 1. Your partner gives you guilt trips

-Your partner finds a way of making you feel guilty about the smallest of things.
+Guilt trips are among the classic relationship manipulation tactics.
+You can be sure you’re dealing with romantic manipulation in your relationship if your partner finds a way of making you feel guilty about the smallest of things.
 Let’s say you spent the entire Saturday morning preparing their favorite meal.
 Then, they respond with, “The food is nice but it could have been better if you had followed my mother’s recipe to the T. Anyway, it doesn’t matter because I love you.”

 Your partner has put in you a spot and immediately absolved themselves of any culpability for it by cushioning that criticism with an ‘I love you’.
 However, that doesn’t change the impact of their reaction on you.
 You feel guilty for not living up to their expectations and are filled with a sense of inadequacy.
+Using I love you as manipulation and getting away with the most corrosive and insensitive remarks is a textbook technique you need to watch out for.

 2. Isolating you from friends and family